awsdocs/amazon-eks-user-guide/doc_source/delete-cluster.md

 1. Delete the cluster:

    1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.
-**Important**
-You must use IAM user credentials for this step, not root credentials\.
-If you create your Amazon EKS cluster using root credentials, you cannot authenticate to the cluster\.
-For more information, see [How Users Sign In to Your Account](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html) in the *IAM User Guide*\.

    1. Select the cluster to delete and choose **Delete**\.